Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Evaluation

 {\bf Open AI Gym MuJoCo environments.} We also evaluate our approach (\ac{QDT}) on Open AI gym MuJoCo environments with the original dense reward for the reference.
 As they have dense rewards and contain reasonably good trajectories, both \ac{CQL} and \ac{DT} would work well.

 Table~\ref{tab:gym_mujoco_result} shows the summary of our simulation results for \ac{CQL}, \ac{DT} and \ac{QDT}.
 We also copy the simulation results from \citet{chen2021decision} for \ac{DT} and \citet{emmons2021rvs} for \ac{CQL} for the reference.
 Firstly, we can see that our simulation results are aligned with the references except for the medium-replay-hopper result.
-Because it has a relatively high variance, it is probably due to the small number of samples (three random seeds).
+Because it has a relatively high variance, it is probably due to the small number of samples (five random seeds).
 Secondly, \ac{CQL} performs equal or better than \ac{DT} and \ac{QDT} in this evaluation.
 It is understandable as they have dense rewards (they do not require propagating value function in the trajectory).
-Finally, from the comparison between \ac{DT} and \ac{QDT}, \ac{QDT} performs the same or better than \ac{DT}.
-Although the improvements are minor, it shows \ac{QDT} gains the performance by simply improving the dataset by relabelling \ac{RTG}s.
+Finally, from the comparison between \ac{DT} and \ac{QDT}, \ac{QDT} performs the same as \ac{DT}.